sparktsang/sparktsang.github.io/_posts/preach.md

 I thought of the unread essay, the silent subscribers, the uncomprehending travelers, the condescending business partner.
 A lifetime of failed transmissions.
 How many others throughout history have held a truth in their hands, only to find themselves screaming into a void?
 How many prophets have built their cathedrals of reason, only to find themselves alone inside, preaching to an empty hall?

 In the bright noon of the Information Age, a man with a demonstrable truth can exhaust himself and fail, while the most absurd narrative viruses go pandemic.
 The truth I held was so simple, its logic so evident, yet I couldn't find a single soul who truly understood.
-To hold a simple truth, I realized, was to declare war on the entire human race.
+To hold a simple truth, I realized, was to stand against the gravitational field of the species.

 I finally understood the ugliest truth of all.
 To succeed in their world, to sell their narratives, they must first abandon the very concept of truth.
 They must become indifferent to it, in themselves and in others.
 Their only concern is utility, salesmanship, persuasion.
 You cannot wake someone who is pretending to be asleep.

 I used to think I was an alien.
 Now I saw it more clearly.
 My loneliness was not psychological; it was structural.
 It was a problem of *epistemic incommensurability*.
 When the truth-bearer escapes the simulation, he discovers that he can no longer be understood by those who still live within it.
 We were all just epistemic islands, abandoned by the very world we were trying to save.

+An island is not a man who stands alone.
+It is a language with no other speaker.

 My trial was over.
 My system had been judged, not by its logic, but by a world that refused to read the evidence.
 I was not wrong; I was simply... irrelevant.

 I had built my cathedral of reason on an unshakeable foundation.
 But I was its sole architect, its only priest, and its only believer.

-I was preaching a sermon to the deaf, in a language that no one else could understand.
+I was preaching a sermon to the deaf, in a language no one else could hear.